Tag: Tim Hunt

 Connie St Louis, director of City University’s Science Journalism MA, is the woman who brought Sir Tim Hunt’s career crashing down in flames by tweeting out allegedly sexist remarks that the Nobel Prize winner made at a conference in Seoul.

 She didn’t bring Hunt’s career crashing down in flames – his career is not down, let alone in flames.
 His research is still his research; he still has his Nobel; he’s still a Fellow of the Royal Society.
-Some of the pro bono work he was doing is closed off, but that is far from having his … Read the rest
+Some of the pro bono work he was doing is closed off, but that is far from having his career down in flames.
+And Connie St Louis wasn’t acting alone, and other people in addition to Deborah Blum and Ivan Oransky have corroborated the account.

 To counteract the bad taste left by Dawkins’s interventions (and if you want to feel even sicker you can always check out Louise Mensch on Twitter, who is in a positive lather of bullying), there is the very intelligent discussion on Athene Donald’s blog.
 She defends Hunt, but she does it reasonably as opposed to shoutingly.
 (Although she does use the phrase “lynch mob,” which I really wish people would stop doing.)
 In particular she says making a fuss about Tim Hunt is easy, and everyone should be doing the less easy things too.
 She gives a list: